CODE OF PRACTICE

 APDT Code of Practice 2020

-1. This code applies to members of the Association of Pet Dog Trainers (APDT).
+1. This code applies to members of the Association of Pet Dog Trainers (APDT), which includes full and student members.
 Its purpose is to establish and maintain standards for the practice of dog training, to advise and inform veterinary surgeons and members of the public seeking dog training and to further the understanding and advancement of good practice among members.

 2.1 Members shall practice with integrity and shall recognise their responsibility to clients, clients’ dogs and society in general.
 Their actions or advice should not knowingly cause psychological or physical distress or damage to any of these.

 2.2.The welfare of clients and their dogs shall be paramount and shall not be made subordinate to commercial consideration.

 2.3 Members shall maintain professional relationships with their clients.
 They shall not exploit such relationships for improper personal, professional or financial gain, nor seek inappropriately to impose their own values on clients.

 2.4 Members shall not misrepresent their activities or make unrealistic claims to their clients or in their public statements.
 It should be made clear whenever they are expressing personal opinion and speculative theories should be stated as such.

 2.5 Members shall respect the views and independence of other trainers and professionals (2019) and shall not publicly denigrate their conduct or opinions.

 2.6 Members shall not seek to attract business unfairly or unprofessionally or conduct their practice in any way which would discredit the reputation of the Association.